tarranprior/runebot/README.md

 <p align="center"><a href="#introduction">Introduction</a> • <a href="#key-features">Features</a> • <a href="#prerequisites">Prerequisites</a> • <a href="#tools">Tools</a> • <a href="#disclaimer">Disclaimer</a> • <a href="#installation">Installation</a> • <a href="#usage">Usage</a> • <a href="#support">Support</a> • <a href="#license">License</a> • <a href="#references">References</a></p>

 ## Introduction
-Rotten Soup is a Discord tool which scrapes and displays information about Old School RuneScape.
+RottenSoup is a Discord tool which scrapes and displays information about Old School RuneScape.
 Built with Python and Beautiful Soup 4.

 ## Key Features
 - Search for items and equipment, activities, bosses and more directly on discord.